Coslate/CMU_16825_Learning_For_3D_Vision/proj2/submissions/bochunc_code_proj2/README.md

 10. pip install -r ./requirement.txt

 Followng are the commands to run each of the questions:
+Note: For Question 1.1 to Question 3.1, please set the following two lines in dataset_loaction.py use_full_dataset = False use_03001627_set = False

 #Question 1.1
 python fit_data.py --type 'vox'